vocalpy/vak/doc/get_started/autoannotate.md

 (prepare-training-dataset)=

-## 1. preparing a training dataset
+## 1. Preparing a training dataset

 To train a neural network how to predict annotations, you'll need to tell `vak` where your dataset is.